-SHRI ROHIT M. DAVE (Bombay): Mr. Vice-Chairman, there cannot be any two opinions regarding the fact that it is necessary that all these banks in which the different States own certain shares or in which they have certain interests should be amalgamated with the State Bank of India or perhaps be integrated with the State Bank in one form or another.
-In bringing this Bill before the House, the Finance Ministry, though belatedly, is trying to give some effect to the recommendations which the Rural Credit Survey Committee of the Reserve Bank made.
+SHRI ROHIT M. DAVE (Bombay): Mr. Vice-Chairman, there cannot be any two opinions regarding the fact that it is necessary that all these banks in which the different States own certain shares or in which they interests should be have certain amalgamated with the State Bank of India or perhaps be integrated with the State Bank in one form or another.
+In bringing this Bill before Ministry, the House, the Finance though belatedly, is trying to give some effect to the recommendations which the Rural Credit Survey Committee of the Reserve Bank made.
 Sir, there is a rule that when a Bill goes to the Joint Committee, it is assumed that the principle underlying the Bill is accepted by the Houses and that the Joint Committee is normally to deal only with the details of working out that particular principle.
 I would beg of the Finance Minister at this stage to see that when this Bill goes to the Select Committee they do not put forward the plea that the Houses have accepted the pattern of integration of such banks with the State Bank of India.
 Really, the principle that has been accepted is one of some sort of integration keeping the form of integration an open question to be gone into in detail by the Joint Committee.

-Sir, it has been argued that because of the peculiar nature of the history of these six banks, because of the areas in which these six banks operate, it is desirable that these banks should operate as subsidiaries to the State Bank of India rather than as the branches of the State Bank of India.
-Sir, if one goes through the Bill properly, one thinks that in order to give expression to this principle of relationship of a holding company and a subsidiary company between the State Bank of India and the other six, banks, the provisions incorporated in the Bill are likely to make the functioning of these banks extremely difficult.
-Sir, according to clause 24(2) of the Bill, the powers of general superintendence of the conduct of business and affairs of the subsidiary banks are vested in the Board of Directors who, with the assistance of General Managers, are expected to exercise all powers and do all such acts and things as are to be exercised or to be done by the banks.
-This right of the Board of Directors has been very strictly limited because of certain other provisions in the Bill.
-Firstly, Sir, as far as the composition of these Boards of Directors is concerned, we have got clause 25 which, if properly analysed, gives the ratio of 7 :2 regarding the officials or other people to be appointed as Directors by the statutory authority and the Directors to be elected by the share-holders.
-Sir, the Bill contemplates a ratio of 55 :45 of share-holding, that is, the minimum share-holding of the State Bank of India would be 55 per cent, and the rest may hold 45 per cent.
-If this is to be the distribution of shares, and if the ratio of the Directors to be appointed is 7 for a shareholding of 55 per cent, and 2 for a shareholding of 45 per cent., I am afraid the Board of Directors is very heavily manned with people who have got one particular interest or section of share-holders in mind.
+Sir, it has been argued that because of the peculiar nature of the history of these six banks, because of the areas in which these six banks operate, it is desirable that these banks should operate as subsidiaries to the State Bank of India rather than as the branches of the State Bank of Sir, if one goes through the India.
+Bill properly, one thinks that in expression to order to give this principle of relationship of a holding company and a subsidiary company between the State Bank of India and the other six, banks, the provisions incorporated in the Bill are likely to make the functioning of these banks extremely difficult.
+Sir, according to clause 24(2) of the Bill, the powers of general superintendence of the con2027 State Bank of India [RAJYA SABHA]